daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 </div>

-The two shorthand actions above and the following two actions are equivalent, so use either notation based on your preference:
+The two shorthand actions above created via `generateActions` and the following two actions are equivalent, so use either notation based on your preference:

 ```js
 getTopCharactersSuccess(payload) {